1956 United States presidential election in New York

+Eisenhower won the election in New York by a 22-point landslide.
 1956 was the last election in which a Republican presidential candidate took more than 60% of the vote in New York State and won the state by more than twenty points.
-New York would not vote Republican again until Eisenhower’s running mate, Richard Nixon, won the state in his re-election bid in 1972.
-To date, this is also the last presidential election in which New York voted more Republican than the nation as a whole.
+This was the last time New York voted for a Republican presidential candidate until Eisenhower's vice president, Richard Nixon, won the state in his re-election bid in 1972.
+To date, this is also the last presidential election in which New York voted more Republican than the nation as a whole, or more Republican than Arizona, Colorado, Idaho, Indiana, Illinois, Missouri, Montana, Nevada, New Mexico, Ohio, Oklahoma, Texas, Virginia, or Wyoming.
+This was also the last election until 2024 when New York voted to the right of Washington state.